-This year we look to honor our past and look ahead to our future.
-2012 marks 50 years of Unitarian Universalist (UU) international social justice work at the United Nations (UN).
+In 2012 we honored our past 50 years and looked ahead to our future.
+50 years of Unitarian Universalist (UU) international social justice work at the United Nations (UN).
 We engage UU's of all ages and invite one and all to partake in celebrating the birthday of the United Nations Office.
 Each year we present an opportunity to congregations to hold a UN Sunday service.
 Holding this service and meeting 3 other criteria will allow your congregation the receive an award plaque honoring your Blue Ribbon Congregation status.
 You can also submit your UN Sunday service sermon or address to win the Dana Greeley Award.
 This award is in honor of the first President of the Unitarian Universalist Association, whose quintessential support created the path where we are now 50 years down the road (and counting).
-The UN Office celebrated in New York City on November 3rd, 2012.

 The Unitarian Universalist Association's (UUA's) involvement in the United Nations can be traced to the early part of the 20th century.
 Both the Unitarians and the Universalists were active in the League of Nations Association and later closely monitored the creation of the United Nations.
 In 1946, the American Unitarian Association appointed Elvira Fradkin as an official delegate to the United Nations.
 In the 1950's, the Universalist Church of America and the American Unitarian Association adopted resolutions in support of the United Nations.

 In 1956, Universalists and Unitarians convened the first annual UN Seminar at the Church Center.
 With the merger of the two denominations in 1961, the Unitarian Universalist Association formed an Advisory Committee on the United Nations.
 In 1963, the UUA Principles and Purposes were merged into one document with marked similarity to the United Nations Charter (1945) and to the Universal Declaration of Human Rights (1948).